 School & Library Talks, Workshops and Events

-I’d love to hear from librarians and teachers wanting to plan a talk, event or creative writing workshop.
+I’d love to hear from librarians, teachers and book group organisers wanting to plan a talk, event or creative writing workshop.
 I have 23 years experience working in secondary schools as an English teacher, subject leader and Head of PSHE.

 I would be delighted to deliver a presentation, talk or workshop to large or small groups in your school or library.